 How should I start coaching using the personal A3 process?

-Many of you have reached out to me in the past two weeks since I published the first post in this series about using the personal improvement A3 process and wanted to know more about how to get started.
+Many of you have reached out to me after I published the first post in this series about using the personal improvement A3 process and wanted to know more about how to get started with A3 thinking for personal development.

 This post is for you and others who have similar questions about how to get started using the personal improvement A3 process as part of your coaching relationships.